tjek/tjek-js-sdk/docs/incito.md

 1. **Compile JS found in `npm`:**

-    In case you include our code and compile/minify wiht your application code, you will need an extra step that will configure the SDK with your app key and track id:
+    In case you include our code and compile/minify with your application code, you will need an extra step that will configure the SDK with your app key and track id:

     ```JS
     const shopgunAppConfig = {